Shannon Babe-Thomas

 Dèjá is a graduate from The Pennsylvania State University where she studied Political Science with double minors in Spanish and Women’s Studies.
 She then went on to get her Masters of Public Policy degree from the same university.
 She was born in Washington, D.C. but was raised in Prince George’s County.
 Being raised in such a diverse county is what led her to work for public service organizations.
 She always knew she wanted to work in the public service sector to make a positive impact on people’s lives and their futures.
 In her downtime, she likes to watch tv shows, movies and play Animal Crossing on her Switch.

-High School Program Specialist
+Mentor and High School Program Manager

 ssams@communitybridges-md.org